 Illinois State University is the ideal option for students interested in pursuing a General Agriculture degree.
 Students who graduate from the Agriculture program earn around $37,709 in their early career salary, and $69,463 in their mid-career salary.
 Illinois State University has one of the largest student bodies in Illinois.

 Roughly 99.0% of students send ACT scores, with the typical score in the 24 range.
-Illinois State University provides several online degree options, with nursing being the most popular.
+Illinois State's men's football team is a giant you are sure to enjoy cheering on.
 See every one of Illinois State University's rankings to learn more about the college.

 The University of Tennessee - Martin is among your top options if you're planning on studying General Agriculture.
 Agriculture is a fairly popular major at The University of Tennessee - Martin exceeding 163 graduations in 2016.
 This is a wonderful option for students who prefer the beauty of a small college town.

 There is a graduate program accessible for students who are curious.
 Seeking to steer clear of as many student loans as you can?
 The University of Tennessee - Martin and its $14,129 yearly net price could be a good match for you.
 The scorecard provides a fantastic summary of The University of Tennessee - Martin.

 California State University - Fresno is among your top options if you're planning on studying General Agriculture.
 Looking for a big school?
 This institution has more than 20,000 students on campus.